ScriptJayT/Articles/The Electron Saga/Elec-3.md

 But what if you want to import some JS anyway?
 Well; I noticed that custom-elements get rendered properly, (if they are defined in our app.js file); so you could use a custom-element to autoload JS code.

-Notice: I can't really speak about the security of this method; I would say not too bad, but if those HTML files got corrupted anyhow, the class would have no way of knowing.
+Notice: I can't really speak about the security of this method; I would say not too bad, but if those HTML files got corrupted anyhow, the class would have no way of knowing, never mind handeling.

 Conclusion: use a framework 😉